KnowYourAsset-KYA/KnowYourAsset-KYA/README.md

 Swarm
 Security Token Network

-This repository is a request for comment to:
+## Issues
+See Issues for discussion of the specific topics:

 * identify the structure and categorization of token fundamentals
 * discuss the individual pieces data within each category
 * discuss how data is written to token fundamentals, by whom, and how data authenticity is established
 * discuss storage of and access to token fundamentals
-* discuss how a vouching protocl may function.
+* discuss how a vouching protocol may function.

 ## Contributions
 Pleasa refer to [contribution guidelines](CONTRIBUTING.md)